What the experts say

 *Based on payment rates as of July 2017.

-A Gift Annuity Funded with Real Estate
+A Life Income Gift Funded with Real Estate

 A charitable remainder unitrust with City of Hope can provide you and/or other beneficiaries with income for life or for a fixed number of years.
 For your donation, which can be appreciated securities or real estate, you receive an immediate income tax deduction for a portion of your contribution to the unitrust and savings on capital gains taxes, too.
 You will also have the satisfaction of making a significant gift that benefits you now and City of Hope later.
 With this type of gift you can:

-- Avoid paying capital gains on sales of appreciated stock
+- Avoid paying capital gains on sales of appreciated stock and real estate

 - Convert the full value of stock into a lifetime income stream